goblivend/Advent-of-code/2024/README.md

 Since solution already is at 0.03s, there is no need to optimize.

 Instead I had fun creating a function to preview the actual grid at each step, you just have to uncomment the lines in main to see it.

+### Day 9:

+Today was nice, was not as easy but was fun to think about and find optimised solutions

+My solution is not that fast today ~1m30s might try to optimize it further but at the moment need to work on other things (ghc profiler decided not to profile my costs centers)